Portrait Photography

 Negative space is the area around and between a subject.

-By correctly introducing negative space into the image, you can further take away unnecessary distractions and draw attention and focus to your main subject.
+By correctly introducing negative space into the image, you can remove unnecessary distractions and draw attention and focus to your main subject.

 black and white negative space